olcf/container-builder/tests/README.md

 Test Scripts
 ============

-Example exercises of the Container Builder to make sure it continues to work as advertised.
+Example exercises of the Container BuilderData to make sure it continues to work as advertised.

 ### Running